Evaluation of the Next Generation Accountable Care Organization Model

 - What other cost-cutting strategies might NGACO participants suggest?

-The evaluation involves analyzing several types of data.
-Our team is conducting a quantitative analysis of Medicare claims data.
-For further analysis, results are linked to a database that NORC created for the evaluation, containing information from interviews conducted with ACO leaders and from surveys of executives, clinicians, and Medicare beneficiaries.
-Our evaluation uses qualitative comparative analysis (QCA) and coincidence analysis (CNA) to test the hypothesis that the different contexts and structures in which NGACOs’ operate and their implementation approaches create distinct pathways to outcomes in the model.
+Our evaluation involved analyzing several types of ACO data.
+We conducted a quantitative analysis of Medicare claims data and surveys of executives and clinicians, as well as qualitative analyses of information from interviews conducted with ACO leaders and staff.
+NORC created a database of organizational, survey, and interview data to support mixed-methods analyses.
+Our evaluation used qualitative comparative analysis (QCA) and coincidence analysis (CNA) to test the hypothesis that the different contexts and structures in which NGACOs operate and their implementation approaches create distinct pathways to outcomes in the model.

-NORC’s most recent report evaluated 37 NGACOs.
-We analyzed the structural and contextual factors that affected NGACOs’ cost-cutting efforts as well as ACO responses to the COVID-19 public health emergency (PHE).
-Some NGACOs noted that the infrastructure, partnerships, and resources developed from participation in the NGACO Model better positioned them to respond to needs during the PHE.
+NORC’s final summative evaluation report evaluated the 35 remaining NGACOs.
+We analyzed the structural and contextual factors that affected NGACOs’ cost-cutting efforts and ACO responses to the COVID-19 public health emergency (PHE).
+The infrastructure, partnerships, and resources developed from participation in the NGACO Model better positioned them to respond to needs during the PHE.
+NGACO leaders noted at the conclusion of the model that the expansion of data analytics to assess risk and target resources was a significant organizational change during the model.

 Result

-NORC’s evaluation produced insights into how ACOs operate in CMS models.
+The evaluation produces insights into how ACOs operate in CMS models.

 Learn More About the Study